 With Android devices, we can easily transfer any files just by dragging and dropping, like copy files between folders.
 But with iOS, we usually need to rely on iTunes to keep music collections synchronized.
 It seems iTunes’s interface is not very friendly, and it actually confuses even the savviest of users.

-Luckily, using iTunes is not the only way to put music on your iPhone.
+Luckily, using iTunes is not the only way to download music to your iPhone.
 In fact, there are several alternative options to choose from, and most of them are completely free.
-If you’re among people who are tired of iTunes, read on to see how you can sever ties with this bloated application when it comes to syncing music to iPhone.
+If you’re among people who are tired of iTunes, read on to see how you can sever ties with this bloated application.

 Option 1: Cloud Services

 Cloud Storage Services are popular these days.
-I’ll show you the best services to upload your music collections and play on your iPhone, both on and offline.
+I’ll show you the best services to upload your music collections and play on your iPhone, both online and offline.

 OneDrive and Groove